State Lands Habitat Conservation Plan for Bats

-Forest management strategies and uses for these lands include removing timber and prescribed burns, both of which have the potential to impact the foraging, roosting, maternity colony, spring staging, fall swarming and migratory habitat for bat species that occur in Pennsylvania, including the federally endangered Indiana bat (Myotis sodalis) and federally threatened northern long-eared bat (Myotis septentrionalis).
-However, forest management (which includes timber removal) and prescribed burns also help to create foraging habitat which is beneficial to bats.
+The Department of Conservation and Natural Resources (DCNR) and the Pennsylvania Game Commission (PGC) manage a combined 3.8 million acres of mostly forested public lands for many uses and values, including wildlife habitat.
+Forest management strategies and uses for these lands include removing timber and prescribed burns, both of which have the potential to impact bats using foraging, roosting, maternity colony, spring staging, fall swarming and migratory habitat in Pennsylvania, including the federally endangered Indiana bat (Myotis sodalis) and the federally threatened northern long-eared bat (Myotis septentrionalis).
+However, timber removal and prescribed burns also help create foraging habitat and can be beneficial to Indiana and northern long-eared bats.

 What is the goal of the habitat conservation plan (HCP)?

 The overall goal of this HCP is to develop and implement a conservation plan that will accomplish the following objectives:

 - Avoid and minimize incidental take of Indiana and northern long-eared bats resulting from forestry management and other related activities and to fully offset impacts to covered bats on state lands;